yanjie99/yanjie99.github.io/README.md

  The National Key R&D Program of China Leading by [Prof. Wei Huang](https://huangweibuct.github.io/weihuang.github.io/)

-In this project, we proposed a **High-Definition Map** (HD Map) model, focusing on the dynamic information of HD map and its exchange format.
-We designed a comprehensive content structure and data exchange format for the dynamic information of HD map and developed a [Group Standard](https://www.csgpc.org/detail/23300.html).
-Additionally, we proposed interactive methods for dynamic information interaction between vehicle and HD map information cloud.
-The [Results](https://kns.cnki.net/kcms/detail/42.1676.TN.20230717.2031.001.html) were published in the Journal of Geomatics and Information Science of Wuhan University.
-[Click to view latest research process!](https://github.com/yanjie99/HDMapII)
+In this project, we propose a **High-Definition Map** (HD Map) model, focusing on the dynamic information of HD map and its exchange format.
+We design a comprehensive content structure and data exchange format for the dynamic information of HD map and develop a [Group Standard](https://www.csgpc.org/detail/23300.html).
+Additionally, we propose an information interaction approach to be used between autonomous vehicles and high definition map for broadcasting and receiving dynamic information.
+The [The phased research result](https://kns.cnki.net/kcms/detail/42.1676.TN.20230717.2031.001.html) has already been published in the Journal of Geomatics and Information Science of Wuhan University.
+Currently, our newest research is coming.[Click to view the latest process!](https://github.com/yanjie99/HDMapII)
 ![alt text](/assets/img/Project1.png)